 It is unknown if psilocybin and NRIs/NDRIs interact.
 As far as we know, psilocybin does not significantly affect the norepinephrinergic or dopaminergic neurotransmitter systems.
-However, to be safe, begin with a standard dose of psilocybin.
+However, to be safe, do not combine psilocybin with an SNRI.

 Can you take shrooms on an SMS/SARI?

 Serotonin Modulators and Stimulators (SMSs) and Serotonin Antagonists and Reuptake Inhibitors (SARIs) are two classes of antidepressant medications that are similar to SSRIs, but in addition to boosting serotonin levels in the brain, also activate (or deactivate) a number of additional serotonin receptors.

 As such, these medications have more complex effects on the serotonergic system.
 Medications include: